boatbomber/JestLuaTestServer/plugin/README.md

 ## Known Issues

-1. **CreateWebStreamClient Bug**: The API is currently broken for Studio plugins, requiring manual startup from the command bar
-2. **Test Isolation**: Tests run in the same environment, so global state changes may affect subsequent tests
+1. **Test Isolation**: Tests run in the same environment, so global state changes may affect subsequent tests

-## Dependencies

-The plugin requires these to be present in the test place:

-- Jest Lua and all its dependencies (installed via Wally)
-- Roblox Studio with SSE support enabled (via FFlags)

 ## License